 Why the Conservancy Selected This Site

 The Nature Conservancy purchased Hubbard's Cave in 1984 to protect its bat population, particularly its endangered gray bats.
 The cave (and the surrounding 50 acres) had a long history of human visitation.
-The Nature Conservancy and partner organizations determined that it was best for the bats and other cave life to restrict access.
+The Nature Conservancy and partner organizations have restricted access to this cave, determining it was best for the bats and other cave life.

 What the Conservancy Has Done/Is Doing